top of page

 Seth has published verse in hundreds of venues, including state reviews (e.g., Alaska Quarterly Review, California Quarterly, Colorado Review, Florida Review, Hawaii Review, Indiana Review, The Iowa Review, Minnesota Review, Mississippi Review, New York Quarterly, North Dakota Quarterly, South Dakota Review, Texas Review, and Wisconsin Review); city reviews (e.g., Boston Review, Brooklyn Review, The Cincinnati Review, Denver Quarterly, The Louisville Review, Madison Review, The Manhattan Review, New Orleans Review, Portland Review, and Seattle Review); reviews housed at universities (e.g., AGNI at Boston University, Bat City at University of Texas in Austin, Columbia Poetry Review at Columbia College Chicago, Conjunctions at Bard CollegeGettysburg Review at Gettysburg College, Gulf Coast at University of Houston, LIT at The New School, Harvard Review at Harvard University, Meridian at University of Virginia, Jubilat at University of Massachusetts at Amherst, Notre Dame Review at University of Notre Dame, The Southern Review at Louisiana State University, and Western Humanities Review at University of Utah); and major independent reviews (e.g., Poetry, Fence, Salmagundi, Verse, The Academy of American Poets, American Poetry Review, New American Writing, and Crazyhorse).

 From 2000 to 2002, Seth was on staff as a moderator at The Alsop Review’s Gazebo, one of the first creative writing workshops on the internet and the subject of a New Yorker investigation on how American poetry adjusted to the dawn of the digital age.
 At the time, the Gazebo (or “Gaz”, as its hundreds of participants called it) was home to an astonishing array of up-and-coming creative writers on the cusp of their big break, including but by no means limited to: children’s novelist Linda Sue Park, winner of the 2002 Newbery Medal; Guggenheim Fellow and Whiting Award-winning poet Paul Guest; Booker Prize finalist and Dylan Thomas Prize-winning novelist Patricia Lockwood; A.E.
-Stallings, a poet and translator who has been both a Guggenheim and MacArthur Foundation fellow as well as a finalist for both the Pulitzer Prize and the National Book Critics Circle Award, and who currently serves as Oxford University’s 47th Professor of Poetry (one of the most prestigious literary appointments in the English-speaking world); the poets laureate of many states, including Alabama (Sue Scalf) and New Hampshire (Patricia Fargnoli); and Eric Gregory Award-winning British poet-novelist Frances Leviston, who’s been shortlisted for the T.S.
-Eliot Prize and regularly reviews new literature in British major media.
+Stallings, a poet and translator who has been both a Guggenheim and MacArthur Foundation fellow as well as a finalist for both the Pulitzer Prize and the National Book Critics Circle Award, and who currently serves as Oxford University’s 47th Professor of Poetry (one of the most prestigious literary appointments in the English-speaking world); the poets laureate or Poets of the Year of several states, including New Hampshire (Patricia Fargnoli) and Alabama (Sue Scalf); and former, current and future college lecturers and professors such as Frances Leviston (University of Manchester), Don Taylor (Wichita State University), Claudia Grinnell (University of Louisiana at Monroe), Ciaran Berry (Trinity College), Terese Coe (New York Institute of Technology), Matthew Sperling (University College London), and others.

 Seth’s seminal essays on a burgeoning post-postmodern cultural philosophy, metamodernism—the subject of his Indiewire column, much of his writing at HuffPost, and his academic research at University of New Hampshire—were credited by Sturgill Simpson as being part of the inspiration for his Grammy Award-nominated alt-country album, Metamodern Sounds in Country Music.
 These essays are now regularly cited in academic journals and treatises on metamodernism.